gordielachance/wp-soundsystem/readme.txt

 = Tracks Links =

-You can link several audio links to any track.
-It can be a the path of an audio file or even music services links like Youtube, or Soundcloud!
+You can attach links any track; including links that can stream audio (Youtube, Soundcloud, audio files...) directly to our player!

 = Autolink (requires an API key) =

-If you don't link audio links to your track manually, you can enable our *autolink* module.
+If you don't attach links to your track manually, you can enable our *autolink* module.
-It will search for remote links and attach them to your tracks.
+It will search for remote links and attach them to your tracks automatically.

 = Radios =